P79N6A/server/README.txt

 WHAT
-a HTTP interface to locally-stored mail and news, or a filesystem in general
+a HTTP interface to mail and news (files) or a filesystem in general, compatible with LDP clients

 JSON format
 a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types)